Chemistry, PHD

 An applicant whose native language is not English must provide proof of English proficiency regardless of their current residency.

 In addition to the admission application, applicants must complete an online supplemental application to the School of Molecular Sciences.
 The supplemental application is available 24 to 48 hours after submission of the admission application.
 The personal statement and contact information for the letters of recommendation are submitted as part of the supplemental application.
 Information about the supplemental application can be found on the School of Molecular Sciences website.
-Applications lacking a supplemental application are not reviewed.
+Applications that do not have a supplemental application are not reviewed.

 Next Steps to attend ASU